-"It is a source of real pride that Edinburgh attracts high profile film and TV productions that project our city onto screens around the UK and the world.
-In the last few years alone, Edinburgh has been the backdrop for films and high-end TV drama such as Avengers: Infinity War and Outlander, and it is fantastic to see visitors in Edinburgh who have been captivated by films and literature set in or inspired by our city.
+It is a source of real pride that Edinburgh attracts high profile film and TV productions that project our remarkable city onto screens around the UK and the world.
+Classic films like the Pride of Miss Jean Brodie, show Edinburgh's spectacular backdrop.
+Recent productions filmed in the city include the Avengers: Infinity War, Frankenstein and Outlander.
+It is fantastic to see visitors in Edinburgh who have been captivated by films and literature set in or inspired by our city.

-We welcome filming not only for the on-screen promotion and tourism benefits but also for the direct economic impact from filming, and the employment and commercial opportunities it brings to our city's creative industries, local businesses and residents.

-Our positive reputation as a filming destination is supported by our Code of Practice for Filming which sets out guidelines for successful filming within our community, ensuring the continuation of the city's film-friendly credentials.
+We welcome filming not only for the on-screen promotion and tourism benefits but also for the direct economic impact from filming, the employment and commercial opportunities it brings to our city's creative industries, local businesses and residents.
+Our positive reputation as a filming destination is supported by both our Film Charter and our Code of Practice for Filming which sets out guidelines for successful filming within our community, ensuring the continuation of the city's film-friendly credentials.

-The interest in our beautiful capital city as a filming location looks set to grow and we look forward to working with many more exciting productions over the coming months and years."
+The interest in our beautiful capital city as a filming location looks set to grow and we look forward to working with many more exciting productions over the coming months and years.